KarimChukfeh/tic-tac-react/public/Docs.md

 This sequence is important:

-1. clone the implementation,
+1. create the instance from the implementation,
-2. initialize clone state and module addresses,
+2. initialize instance state and module addresses,
 3. run game-specific post-init hook if needed,
 4. track the new tournament in the factory,
 5. auto-enroll the creator.